FAQ

 You can view your application after you’ve submitted by first logging into your Submittable account here.
 Once you are logged in, click on the “View Your Submissions” button in the top right corner of the page (you may be prompted to sign-in to your account for a second time).
 On the next page, you will find a list of all your Submittable applications.
 Locate the submission you want to view, and click on the name of the submission.
 You’ll be taken to the submission’s details page.
 Click on the “Forms” tab, and you will be able to see all of the information you entered for that application.
 You are also able to download a copy of your application for your records, including any of the files you attached to the submission, i.e. your work samples.

 I’ve submitted my application for this year.
-Can I use my Submittable account to apply for applications in future award cycles?
+Can I use my Submittable account to apply for applications for future award cycles?

 Yes.
 Once you have created a Submittable account, you can continue to use this login information to apply for future NYSCA/NYFA Artist Fellowship applications cycles, and so much more!
 Submittable hosts a variety of applications for awards, exhibitions, and opportunities.
 You can now use your account to apply to any of the applications available on Submittable.
 Your account is not strictly tied to the NYSCA/NYFA Artist Fellowship application.